Guide To License Suspension In South Carolina

 How embarrassing will it be to have to explain to others about your inability to drive where you need to go?
 “Sorry, I can’t come to the party (or meeting); I can’t drive there and don’t have a ride.”

-At Drennan Law Firm, our Charleston area license suspension lawyers understand the great importance of a driver's license.
-We are here to help you preserve, reinstate, or recover your driver's license after a DUI arrest.
-To save your driving privileges after a DUI arrest, you will need to make your case at an administrative hearing conducted by the Department of Public Safety.
+At Drennan Law Firm, our South Carolina license suspension lawyers understand the great importance of a driver’s license.
+We are here to help you preserve, reinstate, or recover your driver’s license after a DUI arrest.
+After a DUI arrest, you will need to make your case at an administrative hearing conducted by the Department of Public Safety.
 You must request this administrative hearing within 30 days of your arrest.

 Technical by nature, this administrative hearing is in essence a mini-trial before a hearing officer.
 For best results, work with an attorney who is thoroughly versed in the policies and procedures associated with implied consent laws.
 Find a lawyer who understands how the DataMaster machine (DMT) works.
 A successful outcome at the administrative hearing to request return of your driver’s license can also help you out with the criminal aspect of your DUI case.
 A criminal record can have even more serious negative consequences than a suspension or revocation of your driver’s license — but you may not feel its impact as soon as you feel the loss of driving privileges.
 A criminal record will follow you for years, affecting many aspects of life: